 "Rich people will travel great distances to look at poor people."A tactic most commonly seen on TV, "poverty porn" is essentially when the condition of impoverished people is exploited in order to generate the necessary sympathy for selling a product (e.g. newspapers), or increasing charitable donations (or general support) for a given cause.
 This tactic can be in any type of media, whether it written, photographed, or filmed.
 This is usually seen in commercials asking for donations in which images of abandoned dogs with bruises (implicitly caused by their former pet owner) fail to stand inside a cage, or of starving children in an undeveloped, war-ridden homeland that's under a dictatorship.
 Then the would-be-celebrity appears on the screen to guilt trip you into making a "small donation" (the "bare minimum" as they professionally call it).
 Your feelings at this point are supposed to be mixed feelings of pity and outrage.
 The tactic instills this response in you and then gives you an "opportunity" to act out your outrage while still showing your pity to these less fortunate people.
 Certain images are utilized in this way so often that they are practically "cash cows" for the well-meaning charity organization to show you.
 Not to be confused with Poor Man's Porn, were it possible.
-Also see Appeal to Worse Problems and First World Problems.
+Also see Appeal to Worse Problems and First World Problems, as well as Darkest Africa.

-—from the liner notes to "Stop Making Sense"
+— From the liner notes to "Stop Making Sense"

 - Discussed in Blood Diamond.
 Maddy, an American journalist, starts writing a report about the social ravaging caused by the wars in Sierra Leone, but grows frustrated because she feels it won't make real effect, comparing to advertisements of starving children.
 Guilted by her vexation, the listening Archer starts admitting his inside knowledge of the blood diamond trade, giving her report a stronger call to political action.